-THE SOCIAL ATOM
+REVISITING THE SOCIAL ATOM

 According to J. L. Moreno, who synthesized the discipline of psychodrama and sociometry, the smallest human unit cannot be less than two persons.
 Underlying this statement is a belief that we can only be understood within our personal/social context.
 To be human is to be connected to others in ways that can be comfortable, distressing, or neutral.
 Moreno referred to this "nucleus of relations" that help to define a person as the social atom.
 The purpose of the social atom is to 'map out' a person's relational world.
 This may be done for reasons of assessment, treatment, stabilization or insight.
+Often, clinicians involved in family systems will have clients develop a genogram.
+This can provide facts and data regarding patterns within a family, and denote a history.
+The social atom allows an individual to explore his or her ‘family of choice’.

 The client is given a piece of blank, unlined paper and a pencil with an eraser, and invited to place himself or herself somewhere on the page.
 Then they are asked to think about those persons who are particularly significant to them at the present time.
-This is not about identifying all casual acquaintances, but those relationships that have ‘some juice’.
-Remind them that significant people can have either a positive or an unhelpful connection.
-The client uses the various symbols to place these people, groups and issues somewhere on the page.
-The client is invited to use both the size and the placement of these circles, triangles, squares and rectangles to identify or ‘map out’ significant relationships.
+The social atom is not about identifying casual acquaintances, but those relationships that have ‘some juice’.
+Remind them that significant people can have either a positive or an off-putting connection.
+In experience, it is helpful to have the participant begin with circles and triangles, and after they have begun working on their atom, include some of the variations such as rectangles, squares or hearts.
+The client is invited to use both the size and the proximity of these circles, triangles, diamonds, squares and rectangles to identify or ‘map out’ significant relationships.
 It is important when doing a social atom to use names, initials, or in some other way identify who each symbol represents, as you place these shapes on the page.
-A full social atom can become confusing, and who each symbol represents can sometimes be forgotten.
-This would complete a social atom at its simplest level.
-It is also very important that clients are working with a pencil, as part of this process often includes making shifts or changes from the initial response, or recognizing that relationships between others can also be an influence on our own social atom.
+A full social atom can become confusing, and who each symbol represents can sometimes blur if they are not named as they are placed.
+It is also very important that clients work in pencil, as this process often includes making shifts or changes from an initial placement, or need to adapt relationships between others as influencing on our own social atom.

 When this part of the social atom is completed, it is valuable to ask the client, "Look this over, and see if you have left anyone out..."
-Once this is done, members can begin to process both the content and their experience of their social atom.
-This would be the core of the classic social atom structure.
+Once this is done, members can begin to process both the content and their experience of developing their social atom.
+This would complete a social atom at its simplest level.

-Once you have taken the client through any additional steps or variations, have the client date the page, and begin to explore the social atom collaboratively with the client.
+Once you have taken the client through any additional steps or variations, have the client date the page, and begin to explore the social atom collaboratively with your client.
 You can ask her or him to speak briefly about the relationships with each member of their social atom.

 At times there may be a reason for a focused social atom.
 Asking for an image of what a social atom will be in the future (two weeks, three months, a year) can give information regarding the person's sense of hope or hopelessness.
 Do they even feel they have a future?
 A person can complete a workplace social atom, or a treatment community social atom or a fantasy projection of their social atom when they would be at their healthiest.

 The social atom is a safe structure to engage with a client.
-It is focused; examining their social & relational world from a fresh perspective sometimes frees a person to begin discussing relationship issues more openly.
+It is focused and contained.
+Examining their social & relational world from a fresh perspective sometimes frees a person to begin discussing relationship issues more openly.
 In doing intervention work, the social atom can help to identify problem areas (who was harmed or upset by the problematic behavior?) enablers (who would ignore or excuse your behaviors?) and supports (who are the people who affirm you, with whom you feel safe?)
 It can be a stepping-stone to what is often difficult to put into words: “Where in this framework do you find your spirituality?”

 Moreno compared these systems with actual atoms, recognizing that social atoms become social molecules, part of a larger structure of psychological and social networks.
 For example, when a couple marries, they each bring their individual social atoms into proximity and create their social molecule.
 These can connect to additional social atoms and molecules, and become part of our identity as a community, increasing to the largest configuration, society itself.